taoo0316/taoo0316.github.io/_pages/about.md

 **```Future Plans```**

-I am keen to explore the intersection between the humanities and technology, for example ethical AI.
-While I do not plan on going to academia currently, **if** I have the bandwidth for a PhD in the future, it is something I would love to get into!
-That is a story for another day, though :).
+I am keen to explore a field grounded in sound technical knowledge **and** located at the intersection between the humanities and technology.
+The search for such a field is an ongoing process.
+Alas, that is a story for another day.

 **[NEWS]**